 Redefine the partnership model by creating a commercially-focused board

-Partners’ access to the firm’s resources to affect earnings potential from traditional compliance-based activity shouldn’t be allowed to inhibit any plans to modernize the business.
-The firm should have the confidence to curtail or even cut off existing revenue streams in favor of longer term earning plans for the business.
+Partners’ access to the firm’s resources to affect earnings potential from traditional compliance-based activity shouldn’t be allowed to inhibit any plans to modernise the business.
+The firm should have the confidence to curtail or even cut off existing revenue streams in favour of longer term earning plans for the business.

 Change is inevitable, and those firms which appropriate it first and best will be the ones with an advantage in the new CRM-based landscape which is already underway for accountancy practices.
 Embracing change – speculatively, and at a sensible pace, will benefit those firms which have the courage and vision to accept it.

 A Software-as-a-Service pioneer, John Cheney launched one of the first software as a service companies back in the late 1990s.